'I'm just praying that I make it home to my child': Pregnant woman fears train after beaten, robbed on CTA Red Line

-CHICAGO (WLS) -- A pregnant woman said was attacked and robbed by a group of teenagers while riding a CTA red line train Sunday evening.
+CHICAGO (WLS) -- A pregnant woman said she was attacked and robbed by a group of teenagers while riding a CTA Red Line train Sunday evening.

 Juatonna Davis, 28, said she hasn't been to work the last couple of days because she's afraid to get back on the train.